NCAR/ccpp-framework/doc/CCPPtechnical/source/Glossary.rst

       The pool of CCPP-compliant physics schemes; also refers to a software repository of the same name

    Dynamic CCPP build
-      A standalone CCPP build type in which the *CCPP-Framework* and *CCPP-physics* libraries are dynamically linked to the executable and all CCPP-compliant schemes available in the library can be invoked at runtime.
+      A CCPP build type in which the *CCPP-Framework* and *CCPP-physics* libraries are dynamically linked to the executable and all CCPP-compliant schemes available in the library can be invoked at runtime.
 This build type is available for both the SCM and the UFS Atmosphere